cameronmathis/SortingAlgorithms/QuickSort/README.md

-# BubbleSort
+# QuickSort
-This the implementation of the Bubble Sort Sorting Algorithm in Java.
+This the implementation of the Quick Sort Sorting Algorithm in Java.

 ## Table of contents
 * [Algorithm details](#Algorithm-details)